-Irvine, California November 2, 2020
+Irvine, California October 28, 2021

-MANAGEMENT'S DISCUSSION AND ANALYSIS For the Year Ended June 30, 2020
+MANAGEMENT'S DISCUSSION AND ANALYSIS For the Year Ended June 30, 2021

-Management's Discussion and Analysis (MD&A) offers readers of the Leucadia Wastewater District's (District) financial statements a narrative overview and analysis of the District's financial activities for the fiscal year (FY) ended June 30, 2020.
+Management's Discussion and Analysis (MD&A) offers readers of the Leucadia Wastewater District's (District) financial statements a narrative overview and analysis of the District's financial activities for the fiscal year (FY) ended June 30, 2021.
 We encourage readers to consider the information presented here in conjunction with additional information that we have furnished in our letter of transmittal.

-FINANCIAL HIGHLIGHTS for FY ended June 30, 2020
+FINANCIAL HIGHLIGHTS for FY ended June 30, 2021

-- The District's wastewater service charge remained unchanged at \$343.68 per EDU per year. - Operating revenues remained relatively flat while operating expenses (before depreciation expense) increased by 16%. - The District added 17 new equivalent dwelling units (EDU's), bringing the total connected EDU's to 28,739.
-This is a 0.06% increase over the prior year's total.
-Outlook for growth remains small as the District approaches build-out. - Development activity in the District's service area created \$338,177 worth of contributed capital assets (0.03 miles of dedicated sewer lines) and \$230,786 in capacity charges. - Capital construction cost for the year ended June 30, 2020 amounted to \$6.2 million.
-During the year, the District completed the construction of several capital projects and is in design or construction on several more.
-See the Financial Position section and the Capital Asset section presented below for more information on these capital projects. - The District's net position for the FY ending June 30, 2020 increased by \$1,505,262, or 1% over the prior year.
-Investment in capital assets increased \$2,238,237, while restricted and unrestricted reserves decreased \$732,975.
+- The District's wastewater service charge remained unchanged at \$343.68 per EDU per year. - Operating revenues remained relatively flat while operating expenses (before depreciation expense) increased by 7%. - The District added 36 new equivalent dwelling units (EDU's), bringing the total connected EDU's to 28,774.
+This is a 0.1% increase over the prior year's total.
+Outlook for growth remains small as the District approaches build-out. - Development activity in the District's service area created \$32,008 worth of contributed capital assets and \$159,031 in capacity charges. - Capital construction and acquisition costs for the year ended June 30, 2021 amounted to \$11.3 million.
+During the year, the District and Encina Wastewater Authority completed the construction of several capital projects and is in design or construction on several more.
+See the Financial Position section and the Capital Asset section presented below for more information on these capital projects. - The District's net position for the FY ending June 30, 2021 decreased by \$291,285, or .2% from the prior year.
+Investment in capital assets increased \$7,237,721, while restricted and unrestricted reserves decreased \$7,529,006